- Mary Bryk

 - Joined Texas A&M in 2002

 How cells regulate gene expression is fundamental to most aspects of biology.
-Research in our laboratory focuses on understanding how gene expression is regulated in inactive or transcriptionally silenced regions of a genome.
-Our experiments are performed in the yeast Saccharomyces cerevisiae.
-We identify proteins that regulate transcriptional silencing using classical and modern genetic techniques.
-Then we investigate how these factors contribute to transcriptional silencing using a combination of genetic, molecular, and biochemical methods.
+My laboratory is interested in the regulation of gene expression at active and inactive regions of the yeast genome.
+We identify proteins that regulate transcription using classic and modern genetic techniques.
+Then, we investigate how these factors influence transcription and chromatin structure using a combination of genetic, molecular, and biochemical methods.

-The goal of our lab is to learn more about the ways that cells regulate transcriptional silencing.
-Our findings will increase our understanding of how chromatin dynamics influence gene expression and how cells maintain the integrity of their genome.
-Many of the factors we study have homologues in human cells indicating that our discoveries may provide insight into mechanisms that regulate gene expression in higher eukaryotes.
+The goal of my lab is to learn about mechanisms that regulate Pol II transcription and chromatin structure.
+We use several methods, such as growth assays, RNA analysis, chromatin immunoprecipitation, mutagenesis and genetic screens, to characterize Pol II transcription and chromatin function.
+Our findings will increase our understanding of how chromatin dynamics influence gene expression and genome integrity.
+Many of the factors we study have homologues in human cells indicating that our discoveries may provide insights into mechanisms that regulate gene expression in higher eukaryotes.

 Williamson, K, Schneider, V, Jordan, RA, Mueller, JE, Henderson Pozzi, M, Bryk, M et al..
 Catalytic and functional roles of conserved amino acids in the SET domain of the S. cerevisiae lysine methyltransferase Set1.
 PLoS ONE.
 2013;8 (3):e57974.